pjmlp/vercel-native-addons/README.md

 # Node.js Hello World

-Simple Node.js + Vercel example that shows how to have an API in Vercel, using addons written in C++ and Rust, to work as a template for future projects.
+Simple Node.js + Vercel example that shows how to have an API in Vercel, using nodejs addons written in C++, or serverless functions in Go and Rust, to work as a template for future projects.

 ## Overview

-The API entry points are located under `api` folder, while the specific C++ and Rust addons are made available as local packages, under `packages`.
+The API entry points are located under `api` folder, while the specific C++ addons are made available as local packages, under `packages`.

 The mechanism to actually keep the native addons around after a deployment, without messing around with bundlers, trying to fit the output into Vercel's infrastructure, is to basically bundle them as proper packages.

+For Go and Rust such trick isn't required, as they are directly supported via Vercel (for Go) and community (for Rust), language configurations.

 ## How to Use